akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Now that you have a bare copy of your repository, all you need to do is put it on a server and set up your protocols.
 Let’s say you’ve set up a server called `git.example.com` that you have SSH access to, and you want to store all your Git repositories under the `/opt/git` directory.
 You can set up your new repository by copying your bare repository over:-->

-Jetzt da Du eine einfache Kopie Deines Repository hast, ist alles was Du tun musst das Aufsetzen auf einem Server und das Einrichten Deiner Protokolle.
-Angenommen, Du hast einen Server mit dem Namen `git.example.com`, zu dem Du SSH-Zugang hast, und Du möchtest alle Deine Git Repositories im Verzeichnis `/opt/git` speichern.
-Du kannst Dein neues Repository einrichten, indem Du Dein einfaches Repository dorthin kopierst:
+Jetzt da Du eine einfache Kopie Deines Repository hast, ist alles, was Du tun musst, das Aufsetzen auf einem Server und das Einrichten Deiner Protokolle.
+Angenommen, Du hast einen Server mit dem Namen `git.example.com`, zu dem Du SSH-Zugang hast, und Du möchtest alle Deine Git-Repositories im Verzeichnis `/opt/git` speichern.
+Dann kannst Du Dein neues Repository einrichten, indem Du Dein einfaches Repository dorthin kopierst:

 	$ scp -r my_project.git user@git.example.com:/opt/git